peluja1012/spelling-suggester/README.md

 My first improvement to my original solution was to make my edit distance calculation faster.
 It was noted on several articles and blog posts like [this one](http://ntz-develop.blogspot.com/2011/03/fuzzy-string-search.html) that the algorithm could be optimized if we know that the edit distance can't exceed a limit k.
 In this case it is necessary to calculate only the diagonal band of width 2k+1 in the distance matrix.
 The time complexity becomes O(d * k * min(n,m)).
 The processing time was reduced to ~8s.

 My last improvement came as result of my previous solution being largely susceptible to the size of the dictionary.
 I came across a data structure called BK Tree [here](http://vivekn.com/blog/2014/01/27/efficient-spelling-correction-using-bk-trees/) and [here](http://blog.notdot.net/2007/4/Damn-Cool-Algorithms-Part-1-BK-Trees).
 The idea behind the BK tree is to construct a k-ary tree, such that only nodes that are within a particular edit distance are searched.
-Tests show that searching with a distance of 1 queries no more than 5-8% of the tree, and searching with two errors queries no more than 17-25% of the tree.
+Tests show that searching with a distance of 1 queries no more than 5-8% of the tree, and searching with an edit distance of 2 queries no more than 17-25% of the tree.
 With this improvement, the processing time of my program came down to ~5s.

 1. How would the code perform if the size of the dictionary were 1 million words?